Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 On the left, Ginsburg’s death was met with a swift outcry from liberal activists who demanded that Democrats rally behind the idea of expanding the Supreme Court, particularly if Republicans seek to fill her seat before the end of this Congress.
 During the Democratic presidential primaries, Biden came out squarely against the idea, known as “packing the court.”

-“I would not get into court packing.
-We had three justices.
-Next time around, we lose control, they add three justices.
-We begin to lose any credibility the court has at all,” Biden said at a debate last October in Westerville, Ohio.

-But Ginsburg’s death could apply renewed pressure on Biden to embrace such calls, as he seeks to cement his support from more moderate voters, who have been cooler to the idea.
+But Ginsburg’s death could apply renewed pressure on Biden to embrace such calls, even as he seeks to cement his support from more-moderate voters, who have been cooler to the idea.
 If McConnell fills the vacancy this year, Sen. Edward J. Markey (D-Mass.) wrote on Twitter, “when Democrats control the Senate in the next Congress, we must abolish the filibuster and expand the Supreme Court.”

 Biden has vowed to nominate a Black woman to the Supreme Court, but his campaign has repeatedly declined to provide a list of those under consideration.